-Electronic prescribing of medications includes the technology and processes that handle medication prescribing as a replacement to paper prescriptions.
-To the patients, e-prescribing is simply the electronic version of a paper prescription order.
+Electronic prescribing of medications includes the technology and processes that handle medication orders as a replacement to paper prescriptions.
+To patients, e-prescribing is simply the electronic version of a paper prescription order.
 This is true, but the supporting technology also covers order creation, tracking, fulfillment of prescriptions, as well as the database maintenance of the prescribing physicians, clinic locations, pharmacies, and benefits checking.
 There are also special requirements for electronic prescribing of controlled substances (EPCS).
 Let’s start from the beginning, and then break down the components and entities as we go.

 The patient then visits the pharmacy to pick up the prescription.
 To the patient, everything is seamless, and the prescription is delivered just like any other, except that they don’t have to drop off a paper prescription at the pharmacy, then either wait or come back later.